'F**k Trump' Driver Karen Fonseca Considering Civil Rights Lawsuit Against Texas Sheriff

 Last week, the Fort Bend County, Texas Sherrif’s Department made national news by posting a photo of a decidedly politically incorrect bumper sticker on Facebook, along with a message to the then-unknown driver that they were at risk of facing disorderly conduct charges.
-As KHOU reports, the “bumper sticker” was large enough to nearly cover the back window of the white pickup belonging to driver Karen Fonesca, and it read “F**k Trump and F**k you for voting for him.”
+As KHOU reported, the “bumper sticker” was large enough to nearly cover the back window of the white pickup belonging to driver Karen Fonesca, and it read “F**k Trump and F**k you for voting for him.”

 In a now-deleted Facebook post, Fort Bend County Sheriff Troy Nehls claimed to have gotten “numerous” calls complaining about the sticker, adding that he wanted to “discuss” the “offensive display” with the vehicle’s owner, later identified as Karen Fonesca.
 According to the Facebook post, which sparked widespread social media debate regarding free speech, the local prosecutor was ready to move forward with disorderly conduct charges over the controversial political statement, but that the sheriff was willing to “come to an agreement regarding modification.”